EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 - Evidence base: Pivotal split-face studies demonstrating on-label performance with comparable safety.

-- Operational advantage: Reliable access via Pipeline Medical’s marketplace; direct shipping from Evolus®.
+- Operational advantage: Reliable access via Pipeline Medical’s marketplace; fulfilled through authorized distribution channels.

 - Compliance alignment: All messaging grounded in FDA-approved labeling, avoiding therapeutic or superiority claims.